How to cite this paper

 Our solution was to define a set of XPaths that would extract essential nodes in the

-document, allowing us to compare a small subset of the most important nodes between a test
+document, allowing us to compare a small subset of the most important nodes between

 and a control XML instance.
 The goal was to go beyond simple text comparison, to managing